cocos/cocos-docs/en/editor/publish/build-guide.md

                   ...
       ```

       As long as any relevant engine build parameters are changed, the engine will be recompiled.
-The specific effects on the use of the build engine cache are:
+Parameters that specifically affect the use of the build engine cache are:

         - debug: whether to open the debug mode
         - includeModules: engine module settings